What issues should you consider to make sure your investment in assessment delivers for students, teachers and your schools?

-Once the MAT has the data it requires schools can them decide on what else needs to be done to suit very precisely the children in their care.
+Once the MAT has the data it requires schools can then decide on what else needs to be done to suit, very precisely, the children in their care.

 A strong assessment programme will leave more time to teach, learn, support and, ultimately, succeed!